| Title: | Access and Visualize AEMET Weather and Climate Data |

 return_sf |

-The first result of each call per session is temporarily cached in
+The first result retrieved in each session is temporarily cached in

 https://www.aemet.es/es/eltiempo/prediccion/avisos/ayuda.
 See also Annex 2 and Annex 3 documents, linked from that page.